 While they won't drastically alter your financial life, these tips will save you or gain you a bit of money – never a bad thing for most of us.

 - If you're inclined to donate to charity, doing it before the end of the financial year will have positive tax implications.
 You can deduct your contribution from any tax liability you may have or, if you don't have one, get a refund.
 All in all, it's a nice little government incentive.

-- If you earn less than $51,021 per year (before tax) consider making an extra super contribution to get the government co-contribution.
-It starts at 50 cents on the dollar up to $500 a year if you earn less than $36,021 before tax and decreases incrementally up to the $51,021 threshold.
+- If you earn less than $51,813 per year (before tax) consider making an extra super contribution to get the government co-contribution.
+The upper limit is 50 cents on the dollar if you earn less than $36,813 before tax and the contributions decrease incrementally up to the $51,813 threshold and are capped at $500 per financial year.
 It's not easy to set aside extra super contributions when you're on a fairly low income, but it's free money from the government if you can manage it – and free money is good financial planning.

 - If you have income protection insurance, prepay your premium to get the tax deduction this year instead of on next year's return.
 And if you're in the market for income protection insurance, read our income protection guide on how not to get stiffed when it comes time to claim.